patrickgunnar/caladria/README.md

     - Enter the provided server URL and stream key into the respective fields within OBS's settings.

 **By following these steps, you'll be able to successfully set up OBS (or similar software) with Caladria for seamless streaming.**

+## License and Ownership

+All rights and intellectual property over Caladria are exclusively owned by Patrick Gunnar.